DominicLees/Ice-Hockey-Management-Website/README.md

 ## Install NodeJS modules

 You will need [NodeJS](https://nodejs.org/en/download) installed.
-This comes the node package manager (NPM).
+This comes with the node package manager (NPM).
 Run
 ```
 npm i
 ```